crystallabs/virtualtime/README.md

 ### Week Numbers

-Another interesting case are week numbers, which are calculated as number of Mondays in the year.
-The first Monday in a year starts week number 1.
-But not every year starts on Monday, so up to the first 3 days of a new year can still technically belong to the last week of the previous year.
+Another interesting case are week numbers, which follow ISO 8601 (the same numbering Crystal's `Time#calendar_week` produces).
+Weeks start on Monday, and week 1 is the week containing January 4.
+But not every year starts on Monday, so up to the first 3 days of a new year can still belong to the last week of the previous year — and, likewise, up to the last 3 days of a year can already belong to week 1 of the next one.

-Therefore, this field can have values between 0 and 53 inclusively.
-Value 53 indicates a week that has started in one year (53rd Monday seen in a year), but at least one (and up to 3) of its days will surely overflow into the new year.
+Therefore, this field can have values between 1 and 53 inclusively.
+Value 53 indicates the last week of a year that has 53 of them (one that begins on a Thursday, or a leap year beginning on a Wednesday), and at least one (and up to 3) of its days will surely overflow into the new year.

-Similarly, a week number 0 matches up to the first 3 days (which inevitably must be Friday, Saturday, and/or Sunday) of the new year that belong to the week started in the previous year.
+Since weeks are counted within the ISO year and not the calendar year, the first days of January belonging to the previous year's last week match `week: 52` or `week: 53` — never `week: 0`, which matches nothing.

 Note 1: if you want to match the first or last 7 days of a year irrespective of weeks, you should use `day: 1..7` or `day: -7..-1` instead of `week: 1` or `week: -1`.